HaxeFoundation/HaxeManual/output/HaxeManual/website/type-system-generic.md

 }
 ```

-Again, the Javascript output makes it obvious:
+Again, the JavaScript output makes it obvious:

 ```haxe
 (function () { "use strict";